-Save over 95% over the cost car hire firms charge for excess insurance**
+Save over 90% over the cost car hire firms charge for car hire excess insurance**

 Are you concerned about facing a large bill for a scratch on a wing, a punctured tyre or a chip in the windscreen, and tired of being asked for silly money at the car rental desk for cover that has too many exclusions?

 Well you don't need to any longer.
-MoneyMaxim have reimbursement policies starting from under £1.80 a day that will mean you can hire a car without worry.
+MoneyMaxim have reimbursement policies starting from around £1.80 a day that will mean you can hire a car without worry.